Station: Waterford, MI

 The railroad location for Waterford is at Airport Road, four miles west of Pontiac Yard.
 [GTW-1971-0501]

-Photo Info: Top photo, the Waterford depot with a Grand Trunk Western passenger train arriving.
+Image Info: Top, a 1911 view of the Waterford depot with a train on the siding in front.
+[UML].
+2nd image, another view of the Waterford depot in 1977.
+[UML].
+3rd image, the Waterford depot with a Grand Trunk Western passenger train arriving.
 This is from the 1950's.
 [CMUL].
-2nd and 3rd photos, the GTW depot at Waterford in 1978 shortly before the depot burned down due to an electrical fire in November, 1979.
+4th and 5th images, the GTW depot at Waterford in 1978 shortly before the depot burned down due to an electrical fire in November, 1979.
 [Rich Welsh]

 Notes